-The book includes access to a live execution environment (secure, hosted virtualization) and real code examples to get readers up and talking to the TPM quickly.
-The authors then help the users expand on that with real examples of useful apps using the TPM.
+The book includes instructions for the available execution environments and real code examples to get readers up and talking to the TPM quickly.
+The authors then help the users expand on that with pseudo-code descriptions of useful applications using the TPM.

 What youll learn

-- TPM 2.0 architecture fundamentals, including delta updates from previous versions
+- TPM 2.0 architecture fundamentals, including changes from TPM 1.2

 - TPM 2.0 security concepts

-- DIY: Live execution environment available for safe app development.
+- A primer on the execution environments available for application development.
 Learn as you go!

 Who this book is for

-OS developers, device-driver developers, embedded-device specialists, and application software developers who will benefit from mastering TPM 2.0 capabilities and building their own apps quickly.
+Application software developers, OS developers, device-driver developers, and embedded-device specialists, who will benefit from mastering TPM 2.0 capabilities and building their own applications quickly.
 This book will give them the tools they need to experiment with and understand the technology.